reshapebiotech/hiring/software_engineer/exercise.md

 - Image difference: Given two images, output some score that measures the difference between two images.
 No right or wrong here, please just write some motivation your specific solution.
 - Image hash: Given an image, output a hash that can be used to uniquely identify the image

 All endpoints should be properly validated and provide relevant status codes.
-We will deeply appreciate if you are able to provide your solution in a containerized format.

 # Solution